Clickcease

 Should I accept the insurance company’s first settlement offer?

 Almost never.
-Insurance companies make quick, low offers hoping you’ll accept before you understand the full extent of your injuries and damages.
+Insurance companies make quick, low offers hoping you’ll accept before understanding the full extent of your injuries and damages.
 Once you accept a settlement, you cannot ask for more money later, even if your injuries turn out to be worse than expected.
 Speak with a lawyer before signing anything.

 Yes.
 A personal injury claim is a civil matter, separate from any criminal charges.
 You only need to prove the other driver was negligent by a “preponderance of the evidence” (more likely than not).
 This is a much lower standard than the “beyond a reasonable doubt” required for criminal conviction.
 Traffic citations can actually help your case by providing evidence of negligence.